Chunky Knit Hat Free Pattern | The Larisa

 I made the beanie hat using two yarns – the first was Lion Brand Hometown USA yarn in Chicago Charcoal.

-I also used Lion Brand Hometown USA yarn in Neon Pink as the contrasting colour.
+I also used Lion Brand Hometown USA yarn in Neon Pink as the contrasting color.

-This was knit up quite quickly and used less than one skein from both colours.
+This was knit up quickly and used less than one skein of yarn from both colors.

-Any super bulky weight yarn 06 will be okay to use for this pattern.
+Any super bulky weight yarn 06 like the Lion Brand wool ease thick and quick will be okay to use for this pattern.

 Resources and tutorials you may find helpful in following this pattern: